-After shopping, you'll head to the chef’s workshop in the Trastevere neighborhood and cook your five-course lunch.
-The chef will offer tips and cooking tricks while you measure flour for homemade pasta or check the oil temperature for your sauce.
+Today you'll meet a local chef in Piazza Farnese to walk through the open-air market in Campo dei Fiori for your ingredients.
+You'll then go to the chef's workshop in the Trastevere neighborhood and cook your five-course lunch.
+The chef will offer tips while you measure flour for homemade pasta or check the oil temperature for your sauce.
 He might talk about traditional Italian cooking techniques, the history of each recipe, or the best ways to pair wine and food.
 At the end of the cooking class, you will enjoy the meal you have just prepared.

 Day 3: A Day in Pompeii

-Day 4: The Vatican Museums, Sistine Chapel, and Tiber River Boat Tour
+Day 4: The Vatican Museums, Sistine Chapel & Tiber River Boat Tour

-In the morning, head to the Vatican Museums to tour the world-famous Sistine Chapel and Saint Peter's Basilica to see the masterpieces of Michelangelo and Bernini.
-After your tour, hop on a tour boat to explore the city banks from the Tiber River.
-You'll float past some of Rome's most famous bridges, including the Umberto I Bridge, Regina Margherita Bridge, Saint’Angel Bridge, Mazzini Bridge, Sisto Bridge, and the Garibaldi Bridge.
+In the morning, head to the Vatican Museum to tour the celebrated Sistine Chapel and Saint Peter's Basilica to see the masterpieces of Michelangelo and Bernini.
+Afterward, hop on a tour boat to explore the city banks from the Tiber River.
+You'll float past Rome's most famous bridges, including the Umberto I Bridge, Regina Margherita Bridge, Sant'Angelo Bridge, Mazzini Bridge, Sisto Bridge, and the Garibaldi Bridge.